-Pulaski, New York, December 6-8, 2019_DSC9858
+Pulaski, New York, December 6-8, 2019

 The text message from Salmon River guide Greg Liu was short and very to the point.
 “It’s going to snow.”
 I removed my stocking foot waders from my packing pile and broke out the bootfoot.

-Greg Liu, at Whitaker’s fly shop.
+It was windy and very cold in the morning when Jin, Tom and I met guide, Greg Liu, at Whitaker’s fly shop.
 We drove to the Douglaston Salmon Run to gear up as light snow began to fall.

 The water was running about 550 cfs and there weren’t as many anglers on the water as Jin and I encounter during out late November trip about a week ago.
 Bad weather had thinned the numbers, but there were still a fair number of hardy steelheaders at the DSR.